NHSEB Impact Study

 The Parr Center for Ethics is excited to announce the first ever large-scale empirical study of public philosophy programs in the United States.
 Our inaugural study centers on our signature pre-college program, the National High School Ethics Bowl (NHSEB)—a competitive yet collaborative activity for discussing ethical and political issues.
 Our aim is to investigate how participation in this program might affect students’ intellectual and interpersonal traits.

-Our 2022-2023 study is well underway.
-If you have any questions or would like to inquire about future impact assessment efforts, email our Study Coordinator Dr. Michael Vazquez.
+Our 2022-2023 study has now concluded.
+If you have any questions or would like to inquire about future impact assessment efforts, email our Dr. Michael Vazquez.

 Who can participate in the Impact Study?